 To apply GHIC, one first must define the network.
 We want to calculate a daily impact measure for the bots to see how their impact evolves over time.
 Therefore, the networks we use are daily active follower networks.
 For a given day, the daily active follower network is the sub-network of the entire Twitter follower network induced by accounts which are active (post at least one tweet) that day.
 We follow the approach in \cite{des2021detecting} to calculate the GHIC of different groups of bots on these networks (see Methods).

 We first look at the GHIC of all bots.
-The daily GHIC of all bots is shown in Figure \ref{fig:ghic}, where positive values indicate a shift toward pro-Trump opinions, and negative values indicate a shift toward anti-Trump opinions.
+The daily GHIC of all bots is shown in Fig~\ref{fig6}, where positive values indicate a shift toward pro-Trump opinions, and negative values indicate a shift toward anti-Trump opinions.
 This shows on a given day which partisan side of bots had greater impact.
-We observe that for most days, the pro-Trump bots have greater impact.
-This is likely due to their greater number and reach.
-However, there are days when the anti-Trump bots have greater impact.
-Upon closer investigation, we find that on these days there was a news story which excited anti-Trump users on Twitter.
-For instance, on February 11, 2020 Donald Trump suggested that his associate Roger Stone should be pardoned, which likely angered his opponents \cite{bella2020stone}.
-We see that on this day, the GHIC is negative, indicating that the anti-Trump bots have greater impact.
-Another interesting day is December 29, 2019.
-On this day Donald Trump posted a controversial tweet referring to U.S. Speaker of the House of Representatives Nancy Pelosi as ``Crazy Nancy''.
+We observe that for most days, the anti-Trump bots have greater impact.
+However, there are days when the pro-Trump bots have greater impact.
+Upon closer investigation, we find that on these days there was a news story which excited pro-Trump users on Twitter.
+For instance, on December 29, 2019 Donald Trump posted a controversial tweet referring to U.S. Speaker of the House of Representatives Nancy Pelosi as ``Crazy Nancy''.
 We see that the GHIC had a large positive value that day, indicating that the pro-Trump bots had greater impact.
-In general, we find that GHIC achieves a large magnitude on days with polarizing events.
-This suggests that bots have greater impact on days when partisan tensions are highest.
+In general, we find that the GHIC achieves a large magnitude on days with polarizing events.